kizeo/cordova-live-update/readme.md

 ## Hosting Bundles

 Hosting bundles for production use is not recommended until code signing.
 That said, `LiveUpdater` will happily check and download bundles from any URL you specify.

+## Extra

+It works like this:

+1. Include this library in your Cordova-based application
+2. Perform a periodic check by calling `LiveUpdater.go()`
+3. `LiveUpdater` will download, install, and then run updated code bundles

+What's included in the bundles?
+For now, everything.
+I am looking at ways of providing secure deltas for reduced bandwidth, but for now the entire zip bundle of web stack logic is transmitted in the update.

+A major security concern for live updates is the [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) whereby some attacker pretends to serve an updated zip that is infact malaicious code.
+Until I implement code signing, I recommend using this package only during development and on trusted networks.